 Advantages of Term Insurance

-Term life insurance is often used to provide a lot of coverage at a low cost.
+Term life insurance often provides much coverage at a low cost.
 It can help people with limited incomes buy more coverage than they might otherwise be able to afford with whole life insurance.

 Disadvantages of Term Insurance

 - Over time, renewable term insurance becomes more expensive.
-Although the initial level term premium is low, it rises with each renewal as a result of the insured’s increasing age and mortality risk for the insurer.
+Although the initial level term premium is low, it rises with each renewal due to the insured’s increasing age and mortality risk for the insurer.

-- The insured may be left without insurance at a time (when they are older) when protection is required the most, owing to the fact that term insurance offers coverage for a set period of time.
+- The insured may be left without insurance at a time (when they are older) when protection is required the most because term insurance offers coverage for a set period.

 - Term insurance offers no living benefits such as guaranteed cash values.

 - Even if the policy is renewable, it seldom lasts beyond a certain age, such as 65 or 70.